Click here to listen to a reading of this blog:

 They may also be using the same surface to prepare regular burgers and gluten-free burgers.
 Generally, I ask when I order food if it is prepared separately to gluten-containing foods, and if it is cooked/fried separately to anything else altogether e.g. no shared oil or equipment.
 I find that this is rather evenly split, so often, I cannot have chips for example, but I’ve learnt to live without them.

 On a gluten-free diet, it’s important not to eat any foods cross contaminated with other gluten-containing food.

 Cross Contamination – At Home

-Work surfaces are cleaned regularly and thoroughly, too, to avoid any glutenous crumbs of bread jumping on to my gluten free bread.
+Work surfaces are cleaned regularly and thoroughly, too, to avoid any glutenous crumbs of bread getting on to my gluten-free bread.

-It’s important to know also that most foods are available as gluten free alternatives and the quality of these are getting better.
-I have been able to find gluten free versions of pretty much everything (just Malteasers I’m still looking for..) and I’ve not been let down often.
+It’s important to know also that most foods are available as gluten-free alternatives and the quality of these are getting better.
+I have been able to find gluten-free versions of pretty much everything.

-One thing I have discovered and find incredibly interesting, is that better quality and more expensive products tend to naturally be gluten free.
-For example, sausages.. in my local Asda store, the own brand chilled ones contain wheat (gluten), but the own brand, fancier, ‘butcher’s selection’ ones do not.
+One thing I have discovered and find incredibly interesting, is that better quality and more expensive products tend to naturally be gluten-free.
+For example, sausages.
+In my local Asda store, the own brand chilled sausages contain wheat (gluten), but the own brand, more expensive, ‘butcher’s selection’ ones do not.

 What’s the deal with oats?